Exhibitions and Events around the UK.

 Cotehele, Saltash, Cornwall.
 PL12 6TA

-First World War exhibition features photos, trench art and personal items loaned by members of the local community.
-The exhibition will be on until the end of 2018.
+A series of First World War exhibitions feature photos, trench art and personal items loaned by members of the local community.
+The exhibitions will be on until the end of 2018.

 Pallant House Gallery, Chichester

 A major exhibition marking the centenary of the birth of British artist John Minton (1917-1957).
 A charismatic and complex artist, Minton was a Bohemian figure in London during the 1940s and 50s who counted Lucian Freud and Keith Vaughan in his circle.
 The exhibition explores the artist's achievements far beyond his reputation as a leading illustrator and influential teacher